ryjen/libcoda-db/README.md

 Disclaimers:
 - this library favours ease of programmer use over speed
 - use in production at your own risk, no support or warranty
-- my code style does not use camel case.
-Try to match the std library.
+- my code style does not use camel case for c++
+- boost::variant used in this code is going to be replaced with std::variant in c++17

 Why yet another library
 -----------------------